Who’s up for a big fat biking adventure?

 What is there to do in Moffat?

-And for your night-time adventure: Moffat has some superb restaurants – from superb fine dining to cheap and cheerful suppers – all checked out by us.
+And for your night-time adventure: Moffat has some terrific restaurants – offering everything from superb fine dining to cheap and cheerful suppers – all checked out by us.

 Pubs are cosy and friendly with good quality beer and the local whisky.
 Why not try a different tipple – how about the Moffat Toffee Gin?

 Take the A701 through the beautiful Scottish Borders – one of the top 10 drives in the UK – or head towards the Grey Mare’s Tail and on to St Mary’s Loch.

 Or make a stop at the Ukrainian POW Chapel and gen up on this fascinating bit of history.

 Visit the Crawick Multiverse to view the incredible land art.
 Read more about how to have a grand day out in D&G.

 What if my bike breaks down?

 We have local contacts who can repair your bike and replace any parts including tyres.